 The path to priesthood often began in childhood, with potential priests, usually from the nobility, enrolling in a special school called the Calmecac.

-This institution was not just a school, but also a monastery, where the students led a disciplined and ascetic life.
+This institution was not just a school, but also a monastery, where the students led a disciplined and ascetic life and were taught by the older generation to take over their sacred duties.

-The Calmecac curriculum was comprehensive and included subjects such as theology, ritual practices, divination, history, rhetoric, philosophy, the complex Aztec calendar system, and the interpretation of religious texts and symbols.
+The Calmecac curriculum was comprehensive and included subjects such as theology, ritual practices, divination, history, rhetoric, philosophy, the complex Aztec calendar, and the interpretation of religious texts and the pictographic writing system.

 Students also learned music, poetry, and the art of public speaking – skills crucial for the performance of public religious ceremonies.